MirekSobota/exchange-react/README.md

 # Exchange currency

 ## Description
-Online currency exchange allows you to simply select a currency from the list and add the amount in PLN.
+Online currency exchange allows you to simply select a currency from the list and add the amount in EURO.
 This web application is my second React.js app.

-Warning!
-The price is not valid, it is just a demo.
 ## Demo

 https://mireksobota.github.io/exchange_react/